Uganda wildlife Safaris to top wildlife safari Parks in Uganda, wildlife tours in Uganda

 - Zebras can only be seen at Lake Mburo National Park and Kidepo Valley National Park.
 The two species are different Burchell’s Zebras are in Kidepo Valley National Park whereas Plains Zebras are in Lake Mburo National Park.

-What is the Best time for Wildlife safaris in Uganda?
+What is the Best time for Wildlife Safari Tours in Uganda?

 The best time for a wildlife safari in Uganda is during the 2 dry seasons the time in the months of December – February and June – September.
 The rains are light or much less during this time and therefore roads are passable, grass is shorter and therefore scenery and photography clearer.